Born: August 22, 1978

 He was in a relationship with his Gavin & Stacey co-star Sheridan Smith before splitting in 2009, shortly after he met Julia Carey, whom he married in 2012.
 The couple has a son together, named Max.

 James returned to the West End stage in 2011, playing Francis Henshall in One Man, Two Guvnors, then went on to play the role on Broadway, which led to his first Tony award for Best Actor in a Play in 2012.
-Since then his career has gained momentum, earning him roles in films like Begin Again, One Chance and Into the Woods, in which he stars alongside Meryl Streep and Johnny Depp.
+Since then his career has gained momentum, earning him roles in films like Begin Again, One Chance, Into the Woods, in which he stars alongside Meryl Streep and Johnny Depp, and The Emoji Movie.

 In 2014 it was announced that James would replace Craig Ferguson as the host of the Late, Late Show on CBS in early 2015.
 His "Carpool Karaoke" sketch, featuring singers carpooling with him while belting out their hit songs, has become a favorite.